arangodb/docs/3.10/aql/operators.md

 argument.
 Depending on the quantifying keyword, all, any, or none of these comparisons need to be satisfied to evaluate to `true` overall.

+You can also combine one of the supported comparison operators with the special `AT LEAST (<expression>)` operator to require an arbitrary number of elements to satisfy the condition to evaluate to `true`.
+You can use a static number or calculate it dynamically using an expression.

 Examples:

 ```aql